mikaelkrief/VSTS-DevOps-Labs/docker/readme.md

 5. Under **Azure App Service Deploy** task, update **Azure subscription** and **Azure Service name** with the endpoint components from the dropdown.

-    **Azure App Service Deploy** will pull the appropriate image corresponding to the BuildID from repository specified, and deploys the image to Linux App Service. **Manual Intervention** step is required to manually map the Azure Container Registry with the Azure Web App.
+    **Azure App Service Deploy** will pull the appropriate image corresponding to the BuildID from repository specified, and deploys the image to Linux App Service. **Manual Intervention** step is used to confirm if Azure Container Registry is mapped with Azure Web App.

     <img src="images/updatedrd.png">